V. Abdurahiman

-V. Abdurahiman (born 5 June 1962) is an Indian politician and businessman who is serving as the Minister for Sports, Wakf and Haj Pilgrimage, Posts & Telegraphs, Railways of Kerala since 2021.
-He is a Member of the Kerala Legislative Assembly representing Tanur since 2016.
+V. Abdurahiman (born 5 June 1962) is an Indian politician and businessman who served as the Minister for Sports, Wakf and Haj Pilgrimage, Posts & Telegraphs, Railways of Kerala from 2021 to 2026.
+He was a Member of the Kerala Legislative Assembly representing Tanur from 2016 to 2026.
 He was also the LDF nominee for Lok Sabha in Ponnani during the 2014 Indian general election.
 He is a member of the National Secular Conference party.

 Early life

 V. Abdurahiman is professionally a businessperson and is married to Smt.Shajida Rahman.
 His birthplace is Pookayil, Tirur, a town in Malappuram district in the Indian state of Kerala.
+It was often remarked that, He was greatly fond of ice creams earning him the nickname, "Thoopal Icecream".

 Politics

 Abdurahiman was a Congress Leader.
 He served as a Municipal Councilor in Tirur Municipality for 15 years.
 He held various positions including Kerala Pradesh Congress Committee executive committee member and former vice-chairman in Tirur Municipal Council.
 Later he left Indian National Congress.

 In the 2014 Indian general election, he contested at Ponnani constituency as an LDF independent candidate and was defeated by the sitting MP E. T. Muhammed Basheer.
 In the 2016 Kerala Legislative Assembly election, he won from Tanur constituency as a LDF independent candidate.
 In 2021, he retained the seat as a LDF Independent.